ronaldoussoren/pyobjc/docs/metadata/manual.rst

 .. function:: registerStructAlias(typestr, structType)

-   Tell the brige that structures with encoding *typestr* should also be coverted to Python using *structType* (a type created using :func:`createStructType`).
+   Tell the bridge that structures with encoding *typestr* should also be converted to Python using *structType* (a type created using :func:`createStructType`).

    .. deprecated:: 2.5
       Use :func:`createStructAlias` instead.